 will be designed in HTML and printed after being rendered by IE4.
 While this

 project is in the preliminary and planning stages, we expect it to acquire a

 large momentum soon.

-MS-Windows 95 more accesible for people with various disabilities than it is
+MS-Windows 95 more accessible for people with various disabilities than it is

 today.
 At the moment, work is carried out on making Win95 usable by men and

-have an extremely low ammount of patience.
+have an extremely low amount of patience.
 Thus, people who wish to

-spend more time doing actual work than doing system maintainance, may
+spend more time doing actual work than doing system maintenance, may